OpenDreamKit/OpenDreamKit.github.io/_posts/2018-03-15-jupyterhub-binder-convergence.md

 ## Intensive use and resource management / accounting

 The above has been written with casual use in mind.
-For extensive use, some form of accounting of the resources used would be needed.
+For extensive use, some form of accounting and controlling of the resources used would be needed.
 For example, for LAL's cloud we may want to have some form of bridge between the OpenStack dashboard and the hub.
 UI to be designed.
 Could the user provision a machine using the dashboard, and then specify on